 Claude Lorrain (aka Claude Gellée; Le Lorrain; Claudio di Lorena) (1600–1682)

-“The Two Landscapes” (aka “Les Deux Paysages”), c.1630, printed from the original plate, trimmed as two separate prints and published in 1816 by J. McCreery in the “200 Etchings” folio.
+“L’Enlèvement d’Europe” (aka “The Rape of Europa”; “Coast Scene with Europa and the Bull”), 1634, printed from the original plate and published in 1816 by J. McCreery in the “200 Etchings” folio.

 Regarding the plate for these studies (and the others printed by McCreery, Andrew Brink (2013) in “Ink and Light: The Influence of Claude Lorrain’s Etching on England” (McGill Queen’s University Press) offers the following insight: “The plates of Claude’s etchings disappeared without trace as mysteriously as they had first come to London” (p.
 74).
 From my very unreliable memory, I recall being told in a chat with a “knowledgeable friend” who was told by another “knowledgeable friend” that the plates were discovered as wrecked ballast on a ship, but this information may be far from the truth.

 Condition: a strong and well-printed impression, showing minor signs of wear to the printing plate, trimmed with a narrow margin around the image borderline in an excellent/near pristine condition with no tears, folds, holes, abrasions, significant stains, foxing or signs of handling.
 Note that the verso shows a section of an engraving from the 1784 Paris edition of “Stirpes Novae” (documented as a feature of the McCreery impressions).